Skip to main content

 • Predefined use cases are global, versioned templates identified by a stable code (nt-uc-NNN).
 They are read‑only — you enable or disable them per team, but you cannot edit their logic.
 To change a threshold or scope, copy a predefined use case into a custom rule and edit the copy.

 • Custom use cases are owned by your team.
-Create them from scratch or by copying a predefined template, then tune the window, threshold, grouping, and match conditions.
+Create them from scratch or by copying a predefined template, then tune conditions, window, grouping, and scope in the Use Cases rule builder.

 Enabling a use case is a per‑team action.
 A predefined template that ships with the platform does nothing until a team turns it on.